ngs-docs/2021-GGG298/Week7-Slurm_and_Farm_cluster_for_doing_analysis/README.md

 * `lzma`
    * pros: smallest compressed files, decompression speed similar to gzip
    * cons: memory intensive to compress, not found on all systems (but on the farm!)

+**CHALLENGE** Your experiment is over.
+Tidy up your workspace by compressing or deleting files you will no longer use.

 ### Nodes vs CPUs vs tasks